Bananenbrottod/embodimentdesign/README.md

 2. File -> Export -> SigmaJS template
 3. Fill in all required fields see [tutorial](https://blog.miz.space/tutorial/2020/01/05/gephi-tutorial-sigma-js-plugin-publishing-interactive-graph-online/)

-When the export is finished a folder containing a `data.json` should be generated, this file shall be renamed to `gephi.json` and
+When the export is finished a folder containing a `data.json` should be generated, this file shall be renamed to `gephi.json` and can then be used to replace the old [src/data/gephi.json](https://github.com/Bananenbrottod/embodimentdesign/blob/main/src/data/gephi.json).

 ## Build application and push to gh-pages